John Myatt: Current career

 After his release, Myatt has continued to paint commissioned portraits and clear copies, and has held exhibitions of his work.
 His "genuine fakes" are popular amongst collectors as an affordable alternative for a highly sought-after artist or artwork.
 Some of his most copied artworks include Impressionist and Post-Impressionist artists, Claude Monet and Vincent van Gogh.
-Currently, he is represented by the Castle Fine Art gallery group.

 In 2020 it is reported that a film is to be made about Myatt's case, written by Justin Michel and Julie Daly-Wallman.
 It is a Green Eye Production Academy production and with the confirmed title "Genuine Fakes".
 John Myatt now works alongside law enforcement in helping to expose fraudsters.

 Myatt also has a television show on Sky Arts called Fame in the Frame.
 He has a private sitting with one celebrity each episode and paints a portrait of them in the style of a famous artist.
 Episodes include painting singer and songwriter Ian Brown in the style of Paul Cézanne and actor and comedian Stephen Fry in the style of Diego Velázquez.
 Myatt now hosts his own series – Virgin Virtuosos on Sky Arts, where he takes celebrities and recreates a famous painting.

-Myatt has said of his forgeries, When I paint in the style of one of the greats… Monet, Picasso, Van Gogh… I am not simply creating a copy or pale imitation of the original.
+Myatt has said of his works, When I paint in the style of one of the greats… Monet, Picasso, Van Gogh… I am not simply creating a copy or pale imitation of the original.
 Just as an actor immerses himself into a character, I climb into the minds and lives of each artist.
 I adopt their techniques and search for the inspiration behind each great artist’s view of the world.
 Then, and only then, do I start to paint a ‘Legitimate Fake’.